F0rge1cE/Web-Secret_Sharing/README.md

 * Yunwei Qiang <yqiang3@gatech.edu>* Xueyang Xu  <xxu343@gatech.edu>* Guoyuan Wu <guoyuanwu@gatech.edu>Issues:

-1. We now generate N + 1 shares instead of N....
-2. The format of shares is quite confusing....
+1. The format of shares is quite confusing....
+2. Need a "HOME" link in the website..
+3. Connect frontend with backend
+4. How to store file & shares?
+5. Add more introduction in the webpage..